-You can give your mom a million and five reasons why her drinking around you and/or your kids is toxic.
-If she wants to have that glass of wine, she will.
+You can give your mom a million and five reasons why her excessive drinking around you and/or your kids is toxic.
+But if she wants to have those glasses of wine, she will.
 Maybe your daughter is in an abusive relationship.
-You reminding her during every phone call of how awful her husband is is not going to make her leave him.
+You reminding her during every phone call of how awful her partner is won’t make her leave him.
 She knows how much he has hurt her—she feels it every day.
-Be kind, supportive of, and loving toward her, and pray that when she gets the courage, she will come to you for help with her exit plan because she will not feel judged and will feel safe with you.
+Be kind, supportive of, and loving toward her, and pray that when she gets the courage, she will come to you for help with her exit plan because she will not feel judged but will feel safe with you.

 There are many resources out there to help you work through the heartache of a relationship that is not what you hoped for with your parent and/or child:

 Toxic Parents: Overcoming their hurtful legacy and reclaiming your life by Dr. Susan Forward